spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

 <meta name=“robots” content=“noindex”>

-#  Auto Update AMI for EKS in the Console
+#  AMI Auto Update for EKS via the Console

 You can either run an AMI auto-update immediately or schedule one.
 For both immediate and scheduled auto-update runs, you can include one or both of these options: